L-Goncalves/L-Goncalves/README.md

 I'm a Software Developer with 4+ Years of Experience, I love to explore things, I'm always willing to learn new stuff and contribute with whatever I like with a huge interest and making it better.

+I am a developer who loves building great stuff to the world.
+If it makes world better I'm in!

 **Languages**

 [![TypeScript](https://skillicons.dev/icons?i=ts)](https://skillicons.dev) [![JavaScript](https://skillicons.dev/icons?i=js)](https://skillicons.dev) [![Python](https://skillicons.dev/icons?i=python)](https://skillicons.dev) [![C++](https://skillicons.dev/icons?i=cpp)](https://skillicons.dev)